jakandy/smahk/README.md

 - Ctrl-Alt-Backspace: Go to marked element
 - Ctrl-Alt-f12: Backup collection

-More usage information can be found inside of the script files themselves.
+More usage information is documented inside of the script files.

 Closing SuperMemo will automatically terminate the smahk script.